Concordium/concordium.github.io/source/mainnet/net/guides/send-ccd-wallets.rst

    Make sure you have enough funds in your disposable balance to cover transaction fees.

 ..
 Note::
     On Testnet you can request CCDs for testing purposes.
-Use the button in either Desktop Wallet or Mobile Wallet to request 2000 CCDs.
+Use the Request button in an account to request 2000 CCDs.

 .. tabs::